From AK-47 to AKM

 - the initial bullet velocity is on average 38,5 m / s lower than that of AK-47 due to the presence of grooves in the chamber;

-- an uneven rate of fire in both normal and degraded conditions, the change of which reached 185 rds / min. (three times more than AK).
-The reason is in the specific operation of the self-timer (constructive), which plays the role of counter-rebound of the stem of the shutter and the moderator of the firing rate;
+- uneven rate of fire both in normal and in degraded operating conditions, the change of which reached 185 rounds/min. (three times more than that of the AK).
+The reason is the specific operation of the automatic trigger (design), which acts as an anti-rebound device for the bolt stem and a rate of fire retarder;

-- shooting bursts of regular blank cartridges is impossible.
+- firing bursts with standard blank cartridges is impossible.
 Development of a reinforced blank cartridge is required;

 - muzzle flame when firing is much larger in magnitude and intensity than AK (force length 200-250 mm against 30-40 mm), which is explained by the less complete explosive decomposition of gunpowder due to the use of a semi-free gate.
 The pressure curve in the chamber has a smaller maximum pressure, a longer pressure build-up time to the maximum, a longer pressure time until the bullet leaves.